Garfield Wood: Retirement and later years

 In the 1950s, Wood acquired Fisher Island in South Florida's Biscayne Bay, the last of a series of millionaires to occupy it as a one-family island retreat.
 He sold it to a development group in 1963.
 Wood also had a summer retreat in McGregor Bay, Ontario.

 A 1967 Popular Mechanics article showed even in retirement Wood was still active inventing an Electric Vehicle (EV) controller, which he used in the EV he built.

 Wood died in Miami 16 Jun 1971, at age 90 and days before the 50th anniversary of his first Harmsworth win.
 Upon his death, George Van of The Detroit News wrote: "To the public, he was Tom Swift, Jules Verne, Frank Merriwell with a little bit of Horatio Alger thrown in."
 Wood was buried near his home in Algonac, Michigan.

 Award

-He was inducted in the Motorsports Hall of Fame of America in 1990.
+Wood was inducted in the Motorsports Hall of Fame of America in 1990.